Configuration#

 Add mini-galleries for API documentation#

-Use the function/method/attribute/object or instantiate the class in the code (generates implicit backreferences).
+Use the function/method/attribute/object or instantiate the class in the code (called implicit backreferences) or

 Refer to that function/method/attribute/object/class using sphinx markup